-BPW Canada Resolution: Declaration of a National Equal Pay Day in Canada - 2014
+BPW Canada Resolution: Declaration of a National Equal Pay Day in Canada: 2014 - 2016

 Motion 70, placed on Notice since September 28, 2016, to declare March 18th as Equal Pay Day, Text of the Motion:

 - 2012: BPW Canada declares Equal Pay Day in Canada is March 18th.
 Proclamation Request was denied at the Calgary City Hall.
-The Mayor of Calgary issues a Letter of Recognition.
+The Mayor of Calgary issues a Letter of Recognition (in 2013).
 However, the Mayor of Selkirk formerly proclaims Equal Pay Day.